keshani/energy-consumption-service/README.md

 # 🔋 Enefit Energy Consumption Service

-This is a Spring Boot-based microservice for tracking and calculating users' monthly electricity consumption and related costs.
+This is a Spring Boot-based service calculating users' monthly electricity consumption and related costs.
 The application integrates with a public market price API to calculate cost per kWh and uses JWT-based security for user authentication.

 ---